Today we’re talking about backlinks – a really powerful tool for improving your SEO.

 Check out competitors’ backlinks

 The fourth option for increasing your backlinks is to check out your competitors’ backlinks!
 If someone is linking to your competitors, there is a chance your website would be relevant for their site to link to as well.
 This is a great way to find new directories, new places that might be interested in a guest blog posts, etc. You can use free backlink checker websites to find some of the sites that link to your biggest competitors’ websites.
 Just do a search for “free backlink checker” and then type in your competitor’s website domain address.
 Only a handful of the websites linking to your competitors will show up on most free versions, but this can be a great place to start.

 It’s important to note that all backlinks are not created equal.
 A backlink from a website that Google views as being more trustworthy or more of an authority on a topic will help improve your SEO more than a backlink from a brand new website your mom put up yesterday.
 Websites for universities, government websites and non-profit organizations often have higher “trust scores” or site rank authority and therefore provide a much bigger boost for your SEO.
 One tool you may want to use is this site rank authority tool.

 Ready to get serious about SEO for your Private Practice Site?

 Simplified SEO Consulting is pleased to offer you a variety of SEO services designed to meet your needs as a small business owner.
 If you’re too busy and don’t have time to optimize your website, we offer the popular Done for You SEO Services.
 With this package, our team of SEO specialists will optimize your website for you.
 If you are the do-it-yourself type, we can help you too.
-We have SEO training packages designed to teach you the skills you need to get your website ranking well including our “Top of Google” online course and personalized training options.
+We have online SEO courses or a 12 week SEO intensive program where you’ll have everything you need to learn to optimize your own website.